JaredsOSToolbox/C-Programming/ed_clone/README.md

 - CCIRC: "^" symbol is ingested and this regex symbol denotes the beginning of a line.
 We want to peek forward to see the value after the carat.
 For example, "^Hello" will match "Hello World" but not "World, Hello" and the value of peek char would be "H".
 - CEOF: signals that we are at the end of the file.
 We only need this for reading from STDIN.

+I would like to mention that I attempted to document how it works but quickly gave up due to the sheer volume of code that needed to be sifted through.
+Some of this I understand to a slight degree but a lot of this code I have absolutely **NO IDEA** how it works.
+I kept deleting functions and tested if the program still functioned as intended.

 # External Links